nilsonmolina/hercules/09-cattle-of-geryon/README.md

-# Labour 08: Girdle of Hippolyta
+# Labour 09: Cattle of Geryon
 **Goal**
-For this labour you write a program to send mail via SMTP.
-Learn about how email works and and can be used in a program.
-You must use a langauge other than BASH.
+For this labour you will write a program like siege.
+Learn about how siege works and can be used to benchmark a server.
+The point of this program is to simulate placing a server "under siege."
+You can use any language.

 **Mandatory**
 Send an email out to warriors to join your army!
 As mentioned before, write a program that uses SMTP to send email.